nathanaelbosch/ProbNumDiffEq.jl/README.md

 - [probdiffeq](https://pnkraemer.github.io/probdiffeq/): Fast and feature-rich filtering-based probabilistic ODE solvers in JAX.
 - [ProbNum](https://probnum.readthedocs.io/en/latest/): Probabilistic numerics in Python.
 It has not only probabilistic ODE solvers, but also probabilistic linear solvers, Bayesian quadrature, and many filtering and smoothing implementations.
-- [Fenrir.jl](https://github.com/nathanaelbosch/Fenrir.jl): Parameter-inference in ODEs with probabilistic ODE solvers.
-This package builds on ProbNumDiffEq.jl to provide a negative marginal log-likelihood function, which can then be used with an optimizer or with MCMC for parameter inference.